ninbura/pokemon-on-the-analogue-pocket/readme.md

         6. follow the in-game prompts to re-set your in-game clock
     - Incompatible with N64 Game Pak, and thus Pokémon Stadium.
 - #### [BennVenn MBC3000](https://BennVenn.myshopify.com/products/MBC3000-RTC-GBC-cart-v5) (**compatible w/ N64 Game Pak**)
-    - Requires [BennVenn's Joey Jr](https://BennVenn.myshopify.com/products/usb-GB-c-cart-dumper-the-joey-jr), or something comparable, to flash games to the cartridge.
+    - Requires [BennVenn's Joey Jr](https://BennVenn.myshopify.com/products/usb-GB-c-cart-dumper-the-joey-jr), or something comparable (like the [GB Operator](https://www.epilogue.co/product/gb-operator)), to flash games to the cartridge.
     - significantly less expensive that insideGadgets offerings
     - time is desynced when save states are loaded without use of external applications or in-game exploits (see [manually reset RTC data](#manually-reset-RTC-data))
     - Unlike other carts, there is no SD card, and only one game can be stored on the cart at a time.
     - As only one game is loaded at a time, *this cart **is compatible** with the N64 Game Pak / Pokémon Stadium*.
 - #### [insideGadgets GBC RTC cart](https://shop.insidegadgets.com/product/gameboy-2mb-32kb-fram-mbc3-with-RTC-flash-cart/) (**compatible w/ N64 Game Pak**)
-    - Requires [BennVenn's Joey Jr](https://BennVenn.myshopify.com/products/usb-GB-c-cart-dumper-the-joey-jr), or something comparable, to flash games to the cartridge.
+    - Requires [BennVenn's Joey Jr](https://BennVenn.myshopify.com/products/usb-GB-c-cart-dumper-the-joey-jr), or something comparable (like the [GB Operator](https://www.epilogue.co/product/gb-operator)), to flash games to the cartridge.
     - significantly more expensive that BennVenn's MBC3000
     - time is desynced when save states are loaded without use of external applications or in-game exploits (see [manually reset RTC data](#manually-reset-RTC-data))
     - Unlike other carts, there is no SD card, and only one game can be stored on the cart at a time.